shead-custom-design/buildcat/docs/basic-setup.rst

 The `queue` object is what a DCC client integration would use to submit a render job.
 In our case, we'll execute a simple command that Buildcat provides for testing::

-    >>> queue.enqueue("buildcat.test.log", "Hello, World!")
+    >>> queue.enqueue("buildcat.test.message", "Hello, World!")
     Job('e8fb5e4b-18bc-4e78-be81-1c4705f0e234', enqueued_at=datetime.datetime(2019, 7, 6, 0, 19, 17, 706162))

-This command submits a `buildcat.test.log` job to the server, which hands it off to any available worker.
+This command submits a `buildcat.test.message` job to the server, which hands it off to any available worker.
 If you check the console where we left our worker running, you'll see that it accepted the job and ran it, printing `Hello, World!` to the console::

-    18:19:17 default: buildcat.test.log('Hello, World!') (e8fb5e4b-18bc-4e78-be81-1c4705f0e234)
+    18:19:17 default: buildcat.test.message('Hello, World!') (e8fb5e4b-18bc-4e78-be81-1c4705f0e234)
     18:19:17 INFO:buildcat:Hello, World!
     18:19:17 default: Job OK (e8fb5e4b-18bc-4e78-be81-1c4705f0e234)